mpuren/InTEIrviews/README.md

 # inTEIrviews

-Creation of an XML-TEI chain well-suited for SSH interviews
+Creation of an ODD well-suited for SSH interviews